scalar-labs/scalardl-web-client-sdk/README.md

 }
 ```

-We can use `clientService.removeCachedPrivateKey()` to remove stored private keys.
+### deleteIndexedDb
-This function only removes the private keys that are stored with indexes comprising the `scalar.dl.client.cert_holder_id` and `scalar.dl.client.cert_version` in the client properties.
+deleteIndexedDb will remove the stored private key according to the `scalar.dl.client.cert_holder_id` and `scalar.dl.client.cert_version` in the client properties.

 ## Envoy configuration
 Scalar DLT server (grpc) uses a custom header called `rpc.status-bin` to share error metadata with the client.
 This means envoy needs to be